yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 14th of December, puzzle #14
+* **Puzzle:** linear search for a pattern in a growing list of numbers.
+* **Solution:** Iterative, bit slow due to reslicing of ever-growing vector.

+* I'm under impression that this should be faster; `kitchen.scores` is growing, but I'm always chopping off same amount of elements, and single element access is `O(1)` for a vector.

 ## 13th of December, puzzle #13
 * **Puzzle:** you're in maze of cart tracks, all alike.
 * **Solution:** Iterative; lot of ascii gazing.